YehLi/xmodaler/README.md

 @misc{Xmodaler2021,
-  author =       {Yehao Li, Yingwei Pan, Jingwen Chen, Ting Yao, and Tao Mei}, title =        {X-modaler: A Versatile and High-performance Codebase for Cross-modal Analytics}, year =         {2021}
+  author =       {Yehao Li, Yingwei Pan, Jingwen Chen, Ting Yao, and Tao Mei}, title =        {X-modaler: A Versatile and High-performance Codebase for Cross-modal Analytics}, booktitle =    {Proceedings of the 29th ACM international conference on Multimedia}, year =         {2021}
 }
 ```